Brittany Cartwright Breaks Down After Being Met With ‘Don’t Do It’ Sign At Nightclub During Bachelorette Party

 “They do that sign for every bachelorette party.
 So, it wasn’t a dig at Brittany and I hope that you guys see how much fun she actually did end up having at the party,” Madix shared.

-Madix then noted that she was completely unaware of just how much Doute put in the head of Cartwright in regard to the sign and said her co-star should have instead be rallying for a wild bachelorette party.
+Madix then noted that she was completely unaware of just how much Doute put in the head of Cartwright in regard to the sign and said her co-star should have instead been rallying for a wild bachelorette party.

 While Cartwright was initially amused by the message seen on the sign, she was later seen crying after being convinced that the notion was some sort of attack on her relationship.